spark3dp/print-simulator/README.md

 Sending POST request to: http://developer.api.autodesk.com/api/v1/print/printers/status Server response status 200
 ```
-If the printer is sending health checks regularly - it will appear as online.
-The application can check the printer simulator's online/offline status by calling the Printer Status Check API (see the Print API's <a href="https://developer.autodesk.com" target="_blank">Printer Management section</a>):
+If the printer is sending health checks regularly, it will appear as online.
+The application can check the Printer Simulator's online/offline status by calling the <a href="https://developer.autodesk.com" target="_blank">GET printers/status/:printer_id</a> endpoint:

 ```
 GET /api/v1/print/printers/status/58 HTTP/1.1